 Even though welcome email is usually a single campaign, some companies might use several “tiers” of onboarding:

-Onboarding new subscribers: To welcome people who opt-in your email list but are not customers or users of the product (for example, when they join the email newsletter or download a lead magnet or sending a confirmation email)
+Onboarding new subscribers: To welcome people who opt-in your email list but are not customers or users of the product (for example, when they join the email newsletter or download a lead magnet or send a confirmation email)

-Onboarding new users/customers: To welcome people who have signed up for a product (for example, a web application like Airbnb) or became a paying customer (for example, purchased a private consulting call).
+Onboarding new users/customers: To welcome people who have signed up for a product (for example, a web application like Airbnb) or become a paying customer (for example, purchased a private consulting call).
 Here is how Monday.com welcomes their new customer and also shares the benefits of using their app:

 Onboarding can be more than one email.
 Here are some examples:

 Airbnb sends 5 onboarding emails over 21 days, each of them explaining a different part of the tool.
 To create your onboarding campaign, you just need to identify which are the most important actions a subscriber must take after signing up and ask them to do exactly that.

 Let’s look at an onboarding campaign for a SaaS business: Typeform.
 Here’s Typeform’s onboarding campaign for new free trial users.